Skip to Content

 My aunt’s original vintage Victor Junior Wood Cook Stove is a great serving area and is also great for storage.

-You may also notice the boiling pot, which gets a work out annually at our Low Country Boil Party!
+You may also notice the boiling pot, which gets a workout annually at our Low Country Boil Party!
 Check out this chippy addition to the outdoor kitchen from a recent thrifting trip.

 The DIY outdoor kitchen has a vintage wood cook stove and a vintage hot point refrigerator.

 My husband loves to cook for our guests.
-As a result, he has a multitude of cooking tools in the homemade outdoor kitchen, which include the boiling pot, a diy wood fired smoker (he built from an old grill), an electric smoker, a grill and a pizza oven.
+As a result, he has a multitude of cooking tools in the homemade outdoor kitchen, which include the boiling pot, a DIY wood-fired smoker (he built from an old grill), an electric smoker, a grill, and a pizza oven.

 Dining table for outdoor alfresco dining at outdoor kitchen and entertainment area.